MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 ### How to write an event handler

 A common event handler you might come across is a form submit handler.
-For this example, let's assume we have the follow form markup:
+For this example, let's work with the following form markup:

 (structural HTML ommitted)